NostrGit/NostrGit/README.md

 $ yarn dev
 ```

-# Questions or Discussions
+# Questions or discussions

 Have a question or a proposal?
-Create a [new discussion](https://github.com/NostrGit/NostrGit/discussions/new?category=general) first
+Create a [new issue](https://github.com/NostrGit/NostrGit/issues/new).

 # Contributing